Gregory Corso: Adolescence

 At age 13, Corso was asked to deliver a toaster to a neighbor.
 While he was running the errand, a passerby offered money (around 94 dollars) for the toaster, and Corso sold it.
 He used the money to buy a tie and white shirt, and dressed up to see The Song of Bernadette, a movie about the mystical appearance of the Virgin Mary to Bernadette Soubirous at Lourdes.
 On returning from the movie, the police apprehended him.
 Corso claimed he was seeking a miracle, namely to find his mother.
 Corso had a lifelong affection for saints and holy men: "They were my only heroes."
 Nonetheless, he was arrested for petty larceny and incarcerated in The Tombs, New York's infamous jail.
 Corso, though only 13 years old, was celled next to an adult, criminally insane murderer who had stabbed his wife repeatedly with a screwdriver.
 The exposure left Corso traumatized.
 Neither Corso's stepmother nor his paternal grandmother would post his $50 bond.
 With his own mother missing and unable to make bail, he remained in the Tombs.

 Later, in 1944 during a New York blizzard, a 14-year-old freezing Corso broke into his tutor's office for warmth, and fell asleep on a desk.
 He slept through the blizzard and was arrested for breaking and entering and booked into the Tombs for a second time with adults.
 Terrified of other inmates, he was sent to the psychiatric ward of Bellevue Hospital Center and later released.

 On the eve of his 18th birthday, Corso broke into a tailor shop and stole an oversized suit to dress for a date.
 Police records indicate he was arrested two blocks from the shop.
 He spent the night in the Tombs and was arraigned the next morning as an 18-year-old with prior offenses.
 No longer a "youthful offender," he was given a two to three years sentence to Clinton State Prison in Dannemora, New York.
-It was New York's toughest prison, the site of the state's electric chair.
 Corso always has expressed a curious gratitude for Clinton making him a poet.

 Gasoline, his second book of poems, is dedicated to "the angels of Clinton Prison who, in my seventeenth year, handed me, from all the cells surrounding me, books of illumination."